FastForwardTeam/FastForward/README.md

 # Installation instructions

 ## Chromium based browsers
-The addon is on the Chrome Web Store: https://chrome.google.com/webstore/detail/fastforward/icallnadddjmdinamnolclfjanhfoafe And Microsoft Edge Addons: https://microsoftedge.microsoft.com/addons/detail/fastforward/ldcclmkclhomnpcnccgbgleikchbnecl
+The addon is on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/fastforward/icallnadddjmdinamnolclfjanhfoafe).
+And Microsoft Edge Addons [here](https://microsoftedge.microsoft.com/addons/detail/fastforward/ldcclmkclhomnpcnccgbgleikchbnecl).

-Or you can install it manully [here!](https://github.com/FastForwardTeam/FastForward/blob/main/INSTALLING.md)
+Or you can install it manully [here](https://github.com/FastForwardTeam/FastForward/blob/main/INSTALLING.md).

 ## Firefox

 The addon is on the Firefox Addons store: https://addons.mozilla.org/en-US/firefox/addon/fastforwardteam/

-Or you can install it manully [here!](https://github.com/FastForwardTeam/FastForward/blob/main/INSTALLING.md)
+Or you can install it manully [here](https://github.com/FastForwardTeam/FastForward/blob/main/INSTALLING.md).